 Within CMS, transactions are the main focus of our corporate law advisory work.
-With over 600 M&A lawyers across Europe, we are a leader in this field and regularly outperform all other law firms.
-In 2011, CMS advised on the largest number of M&A transactions in Europe, Germany, Central and Eastern Europe.
+With over 800 M&A lawyers across Europe, we are a leader in this field and regularly outperform all other law firms.
+In 2010, CMS advised on the largest number of M&A transactions in Germany, France, Central and Eastern Europe, the UK and the Benelux countries.
 At European level too, CMS is a frontrunner in the M&A market.
 The success of our M&A team has been recognised by various accolades from respected industry commentators, including FT/Mergermarket and Acquisitions Monthly.
 Increasingly, clients demand that their law firms deliver across multiple European jurisdictions.
 Thanks to the international capability of the CMS organisation, we regularly advise on a large number of cross-border transactions involving multiple international CMS offices.
 This strength is also reflected in our ranking both in the top tier of European M&A law firms and at the head of the relevant league tables.
 Our firm's Corporate/M&A lawyers work seamlessly with experts from a range of other practice areas both within their jurisdiction and internationally to deliver tailor-made advice from a single source.